Elizabeth Bulkeley first cousin 10x removed on RootsMagic tree

 Edward Bulkeley 8th great uncle on RootsMagic tree

 Edward was born June 17, 1614 in Odell, England to Peter and Jane Allen Bulkeley, the oldest child of 9.
 Edward’s dad Peter was a Puritan pastor in Odell and was harassed by Archbishop Laud, so looking to leave England.
 The Buckeleys sailed to America in 1634 or 1635, secretly, “No doubt the long drawn out enrollments and lack of effort to standardize spelling of the names were reflections of the family’s attempt to board the ship without being apprehended.
 Son Edward preceded the rest of the family, becoming a member of Boston church on 22 March 1634/5”.
-Archbishop Laud’s story doesn’t end well, He was sent to the Tower of London, then executed in 1645.
+Archbishop Laud’s story didn’t end well, He was sent to the Tower of London, then executed in 1645.
 King Charles would regret putting ’too much trust in Laud’.

 Once they were in America the Bulkeleys lived in Concord where Edward was a freeman on May 6 1635.
 He married Lucien, last name unknown, in 1640 and they had 6 children.
 Around 1660 Edward built a house in Concord, on Main Street. “А deed referring to the property, with a dwelling on it, records the 1663 transfer of 10 acres of land located on today’s Main Street to Edward Bulkeley by his mother, widow of one of Concord’s founders and its first minister, Peter Bulkeley.”
 Today this home is at 92 Sudbury Road in Concord, a private residence, the house was moved in the 1800s.
 Edward died in 1696, his wife Lucien died in 1690.
 They are both probably buried at Old Hill Burying Ground in Concord, no headstones remain.